Missing Tooth Replacement

 With the revolutionary advances that have been made in restorative dentistry over the last few decades, missing teeth can now be replaced with results that are virtually indistinguishable from natural teeth.
 Dental implants can be excellent options for patients who have a single missing tooth or multiple missing teeth.
 Our cosmetic dentist, Dr. Uyen Thompson, and her dental team at Thompson Center for Dentistry offer full, comprehensive dental implant procedures that can be performed right here at our practice.

 What are Dental Implants?

 Composed of a titanium post and a custom dental crown, a dental implant is designed to replace a missing tooth by mimicking a natural tooth.
 The implant is anchored to the jawbone, where it should ultimately fuse to the bone and become a permanent part of your mouth.
 Dental implants offer extraordinary stability and can dramatically improve both the look and function of your teeth.
 In fact dental implants are so similar to actual teeth that it may be challenging to tell them apart from your original teeth.
-Benefits of dental implants include: Dental implants can be performed as a stand-alone procedure or be part of a full-mouth rehabilitation from our experienced dentists.

 What are the Benefits of Dental Implants?